KeyanSong/431-2018/slides/class09/README.md

 ## Minute Paper

-The Minute Paper after Class 9 is posted at **INSERT LINK HERE**.
+The Minute Paper after Class 9 is posted at http://bit.ly/431-2018-minute09.
 Please complete it by Wednesday 2018-09-26 at noon.

 ## A Special Announcement for MS students in PQHS

 If you are a student in the MS program in Population and Quantitative Health Sciences, you should have received an email yesterday from Lingpeng (Andrew) Shan, regarding the election of student representatives.

-- The plan is to elect new reps at a meeting on Thursday 2018-09-27 at 4:15 PM.
+- The plan is to elect 3-4 new student representatives at a meeting on Thursday 2018-09-27 at 4:15 PM.
-- There are openings for 3-4 new representatives.
 - If you are interested, fill out the form at https://goo.gl/forms/1HcbJMyo6ho4aPJl2 before Thursday at 3.
-- If you want more information, please contact Andrew at LXS503 at case dot edu, or Dr. Mendel Singer.
+- If you want more information, please contact Andrew at `LXS503 at case dot edu`, or Dr. Mendel Singer.
 Thanks!

 ## Announcements

 1. A reminder that [Homework 4](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework4) is due on Friday 2018-09-28 at noon.
 Please get it in on time.
+    - To generate the `iris1` tibble that you'll need for this Homework, you'll be creating a tibble (with `tbl_df`) of the existing `iris` data frame in R. Do not use `iris3`.

 2. The [Homework 3 Answer Sketch](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework3) is now available.
 Homework 3 Grades should be posted Thursday.